ContractsCounsel Logo

 Jump to Section

-Intellectual property rights are rights and protection accorded to individuals or organizations for their invention, design, or other types of creation.
-The principle of intellectual property acknowledges that concepts and artistic expressions can be very valuable and should be given legal protection to support their growth and distribution.
-This article will discuss various forms, essential components, and the effects of intellectual property rights.
+Intellectual property rights (IPR) are those rights and protection that an individual or a company has for their invention, design, or other creation forms.
+The concept of intellectual property implies that ideas and creations can be very valuable and that they must be protected by law to enable them to grow as well as be distributed.
+This article is going to discuss several types, important components, and the impact of intellectual property rights.

 Elements of Intellectual Property Rights